allure-framework/allure-docs/content/overview/helicopterview.md

 order: 1
 ---

-# Helicopter view
+# Check this out

-May be some funny info like "Who is Allure Report, what magic is in it, and why you may need it" in two words?
+## Overview tab

-## Overview
+Entry point for every report would be the 'Overview' page with a helicopter view of your test run.

-Entry point for every report would be the 'Overview' page with seven default widgets representing basic characteristics of your project and test environment.
+Let's have a quick look on what we have here (and we don't even need to dig into the details to understand what's good happening inside our test results yet!).

 ![Overview](../images/replace_it-overview.png)

 1. Summary - overall report statistics.
 2. [Suites]() - shows tests grouped by suites existing in the project.
 3. [Environment](../useful_features#environment) - information about tests environment.
 4. [Behaviors]() - information about results aggregated according to epics, features and stories.
 5. [History Trend]() - if tests accumulated some historical data, it’s trend will be calculated and shown on the graph.
 6. [Categories](../useful_features#categories) - common information of defects.
 7. [Executors](../quick_start#executors) - information about how results was appeared.

-Home page widgets are [draggable and configurable](../widgets).
-Also, Allure supports it’s own plugin system, so quite different widget layouts are possible.
+Overview page's widgets are [draggable and configurable](../widgets).
+Allure Report supports its own plugin system, so quite different widget layouts are possible.

 Collapsible navigation bar contains tabs with more detailed description of the test results, see below.

 ## Categories

-Categories tab gives you the way to [create custom defects classification](../useful_features#categories) to apply for test results.
+Categories tab gives you the way to [show defects by their classification](../useful_features#categories) to apply for test results.

 ![Categories](../images/tab_categories.png)